 4. How We Show Our Love

-Grab a marker and some construction paper, and have your kids help you make a list of all the different ways we can show our love.
-With younger kids, they may need some prompting.
-But once you give them a few ideas, they should be able to come up with some on their own.
+Grab a marker and some construction paper, and have your kids help you list all the ways we can show our love.
+Younger kids may need some prompting, but once you give them a few ideas, they should be able to come up with some on their own.
 It’s a great conversation to have as a family around the dinner table.
 And it helps kids identify different feelings and how their actions impact others.
 If you have slightly older children, they could even be the ones to do the writing.

 5. Yarn Heart

 Be still my heart!
-You can set this activity up in a matter of a couple of minutes, and it will preoccupy your little one for a good chunk of time!
+You can set this Valentine’s Day activity up in a couple of minutes, and it will preoccupy your little one for a good chunk of time!
 Cut out a heart from some recycled cardboard.
 Punch some holes along the edge, leaving about a 1-inch border.
-Give your child a bundle of red yarn (you can wrap some tape around the end of the yarn to make it easier for them to lace) and have them practice lacing all around the edge of the heart.
+Give your child a bundle of red yarn (you can wrap some tape around the end to make it easier for them to lace) and have them practice lacing all around the edge of the heart.
 You can impose as much structure as you want for this activity (i.e., encouraging your child to lace just around the edge).
 But I decided to sit back and let our little guy go wherever he wanted with the yarn.
-Lacing is an excellent fine motor activity for kids, and the end result for this project is absolutely adorable!
+Lacing is an excellent fine motor activity for kids, and the result of this project is adorable!

 6. Heart Resist Painting

-This activity makes for a great gift for grandparents or other family members!
+This activity makes for an excellent gift for grandparents or other family members!
 Cut out a large heart and place it in the center of a piece of cardstock or a canvas.
 (I got these small canvases at the dollar store, so they’re incredibly affordable!)
 Gather some pink, red, and white paint and clip a cotton ball to the end of a clothespin (they will use it for dipping into the paint).
 Have your child dip the cotton ball into the paint and dot it all around the canvas, being careful not to disrupt the heart shape.
-To avoid one big smear of pink, it’s best to have your child work from lightest to darkest colors.
-Some color mixing is good and makes the end result look really pretty, but you definitely want some definition of pink vs. red.
+It’s best to have your child work from the lightest to the darkest colors to avoid a big smear of paint.
+Some color mixing is good and makes the result look pretty, but you want some definition of pink vs. red.